 While most foreigners know about kimono, another traditional Japanese garment called hakama is not that known amongst most foreign visitors in Japan.
 Hakama are the skirt-like pants that are worn over a kimono.
-It is a traditional piece of samurai clothing, and they were originally meant to protect a horseman’s legs.
-After the samurai as a class dismounted and became more like foot-soldiers, they persisted in wearing horseman’s garb because it set them apart and made them easily identifiable.
+It is a traditional piece of samurai clothing, and it was originally meant to protect a horseman’s legs.
+At one point, samurai as a class dismounted and became more like foot-soldiers.
+They, however, persisted in wearing horseman’s garb because it set them apart and made them easily identifiable.

-However, there are different styles of hakama.
+There are different styles of hakama.
 The type worn by martial artists today is called the joba hakama, the garment is similar to pants and it is very comfortable for walking.
-The hakama that is more like a skirt, called the lantern hakama, was worn on visits to the shogun or Emperor.
+Another type of akama that is more like a skirt, called the lantern hakama, was worn on visits to the shogun or Emperor.

 The 7 folds in the hakama (5 in the front, 2 in the back) are said to have the following symbolic meanings:

 - Yuki = courage, valor, bravery

 - Gi = justice, righteousness, integrity